matthew-mojira/cicero/docs/README.md

 Identifiers may be any sequence of characters as long as:
 * it does not contain whitespace, `'`, `"`, `(`, `)`, `[`, or `]`
-* it does not have an integer literal as as a prefix (e.g. `1250xpdsr`)
+* it does not have an integer literal as as a prefix (e.g. `1250xpdsr`) -- although this is broken for very large literals, so don't try it
 * it is not a literal (right now it is always parsed as a literal)

-An identifier *may* be a keyword.
-It is allowed but will always fail because I haven't added a way for you to assign values to variables yet.
+An identifier *may* be a keyword or literal.
+This probably causes weird behavior so you probably sohuldn't do it (and I should probably disallow it).

 ### Literals